...

 – Preference for an alternative guardian: If you believe that there is a more suitable guardian available, you can present evidence to support this preference.

-– Lack of due process: If you believe that proper legal procedures were not followed during the guardianship appointment process, this can be a basis for contesting.
+– Lack of due process: If you believe that the guardianship appointment process did not follow proper legal procedures, this can serve as a basis for contesting the guardianship.

-4. Notification: Once the motion is filed, notice of the contest must be provided to all interested parties, including the petitioner seeking guardianship, the proposed guardian, and any other relevant individuals or agencies involved in the case.
+Once you file the motion, you must provide notice of the contest to all interested parties.
+This includes the petitioner seeking guardianship, the proposed guardian, and any other relevant individuals or agencies involved in the case.

 4. What assets do not go through probate?